-- After the motorcycle has cooled off, lubricate all moving parts and bearings. - Clean the chain. ( p.
+- After the motorcycle has cooled off, lubricate all moving parts and bearings. - Clean the chain. (\ p.
 161) - Treat bare metal (except for brake discs and the exhaust system) with an anticorrosive.

-Cleaning and preserving materials for metal, rubber and plastic ( p.
-261)
+Preserving materials for paints, metal and rubber (\ p.
+262)